 New Delhi: The phenomenon of climate change is making its magnanimous presence felt in a larger way, every day, every month.

-Loss of biodoversity, degarding ecosystem, ocean warming, melting of ice sheets, not to mention how last year was declared the warmest year in history in many countries across the globe, has the world's biggest nations pondering over effective ways to curb the phenomenon.
+Loss of biodiversity, degrading ecosystem, ocean warming and the melting of ice sheets has the world's biggest nations pondering over effective ways to curb the phenomenon.

 In January 2017, independent analyses by American space agency NASA and the National Oceanic and Atmospheric Administration (NOAA) declared that Earth’s 2016 surface temperatures were the warmest since modern record-keeping began in 1880.

 Now, confirming this disturbing statistic, a US government report has said that 2016 topped 2015 as the hottest year globally in 137 years of record keeping.